 Karlijn Swinkels (UAE Team ADQ) outsprinted Elisa Longo Borghini (Lidl-Trek) and Anouska Koster (Uno-X Mobility) from a reduced peloton to win St. Feuillien Grand Prix de Wallonie (1.1) on Wednesday in Namur, Belgium.

-Swinkels led out the sprint after the climb up to the Citadel and was first through the last corner going into the final 200 meters.
-Longo Borghini tried to come around Swinkels in the last meters but had to settle for second, while Koster rounded out the podium in third, ahead of Amber Kraak (FDJ-SUEZ) in fourth, and Justine Ghekiere (AG Insurance-Soudal), who took fifth.
+Swinkels was first through the last corner going into the final 100 meters and led out the sprint with Longo Borghini on her wheel.
+Longo Borghini looked ideally positioned to come around Swinkels, but with the finish line fast approaching it was too little, too late, and she had to settle for second.
+Koster put in fine performance, rounding out the podium in third ahead of Amber Kraak (FDJ-SUEZ) and Justine Ghekiere (AG Insurance-Soudal).

 Swinkels explained afterwards why she led out the sprint.
 “My teammate Silvia Persico, 2nd last year, advised me to take the lead at the last corner.
 The finishing straight was long but fortunately I was able to hold on until the end.
 I’m very happy.
 The whole team worked for me today.
 It’s even more special when you feel that all my teammates believe in my chances.”